09AnushkaSingh/portfolio-/README.md

 ## 👩‍💻 About

-A clean, responsive personal portfolio website showcasing my journey as a Data Analyst — including my skills, projects, and ways to connect with me.
+A clean, responsive personal portfolio website showcasing my journey as a Data Analyst including my skills, projects and ways to connect with me.

 ---